HarshCasper/Rotten-Scripts/Python/Quora_bookmark_post_downloader/README.md

 # Quora Bookmarked Topics Downloader
-This python scrpit will download your Quora Bookmarked post into a pdf file.
-Just enter your quora credientials and selenium will take care for the rest of the part.
+This python script will download your Quora Bookmarked post into a pdf file.
+Just enter your quora credentials and selenium will take care of the rest of the part.

 # How to run?
 ```$ python app.py```